Difference Between Accidental And Non Accidental Injury

 Comparing Accidental and Non-Accidental Injuries

-To effectively differentiate between accidental and non-accidental injuries, it is essential to compare their key characteristics and patterns.
+To effectively differentiate between accidental and non-accidental injuries, You really need to compare their key characteristics and patterns.
 The following table summarizes the main differences:

 Feature Accidental Injuries Non-Accidental Injuries